opencog/asmoses/README.md

 Building MOSES
 --------------
-Peform the following steps at the shell prompt:
+Perform the following steps at the shell prompt:
 ```
     cd to project root dir
     mkdir build